issamelferkh/Matcha/README.md

 - [ ] fill tags
 - [ ] update tags

-#User Profile -> looked at your profile
-The user must be able to check who looked at his profile and “liked” him.

 #User Profile -> GPS
 - [ ] The user must be located (using GPS) up to his neighborhood.
 - [ ] If the user does not want to be positionned, you must find a way to locate him even without his knowledge.